seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **Sicilius Leonatus**
 He came in thunder; his celestial breath
 Was sulphurous to smell: the holy eagle
-Stoop’d as to foot us: his ascension is
+Stoop'd as to foot us: his ascension is
 More sweet than our blest fields: his royal bird
 Prunes the immortal wing and cloys his beak,
 As when his god is pleased.